Frandy4ever/atlas-web-development/html_advanced/README.md

 Contributions are welcome.
 Please read the CONTRIBUTING.md file for more details on how to contribute to this project.

 ## License
-This project is licensed under the [MIT].
+This project is licensed under the [MIT](https://github.com/Frandy4ever/atlas-web-development/blob/workBranch/LICENSE).
 See the LICENSE.md file for more details.

 ## Contact
 For any inquiries or suggestions, please contact `Frandy Slueue` @ [Frandy4ever@gmail.com].